Robert F. Kennedy Bridge: Funding issues

 The Great Depression severely impacted the city's ability to finance the Triborough Bridge's construction.
 City comptroller Charles W. Berry had stated in February 1930 that the city was in sound financial condition, even though other large cities were nearing bankruptcy.
 However, the New York City government was running out of money by that July.
 The Triborough project's outlook soon began to look bleak.
 Chief engineer Othmar Ammann was enlisted to help guide the project, but the combination of Tammany Hall graft, the stock market crash, and the Great Depression which followed it, brought the project to a virtual halt.
 Investors shied away from purchasing the municipal bonds needed to fund it.

-By the spring of 1932, the Triborough Bridge project was moribund.
-As part of $213million in cuts to the city's budget, Berry wanted to halt construction on the span in order to avoid a $43.7million budget shortage by the end of that year.
+By early 1932, the Triborough Bridge project was in danger of cancellation.
+As part of $213 million in cuts to the city's budget, Berry wanted to halt construction on the span in order to avoid a $43.7 million budget shortage by the end of that year.
 With no new contracts being awarded, the chief engineer of the Department of Plant and Structures, Edward A. Byrne, warned in March 1932 that construction on the Triborough Bridge would have to be halted.
-Though Queens borough president Harvey objected to the impending postponement of the bridge's construction, the project was still included in the $213million worth of budget cuts.
+Though Queens borough president Harvey objected to the impending postponement of the bridge's construction, the project was still included in the $213 million worth of budget cuts.
 Following this, Goldman submitted a proposal to fund the planning stages for the remaining portions of construction, so that work could resume immediately once sufficient funding was available.

-In August 1932, Senator Robert F. Wagner announced that he would ask for a $26million loan from the federal government, namely President Herbert Hoover's Reconstruction Finance Corporation, so there could be funds for the construction of both the Triborough Bridge and Queens-Midtown Tunnel.
+In August 1932, Senator Robert F. Wagner announced that he would ask for a $26 million loan from the federal government, namely President Herbert Hoover's Reconstruction Finance Corporation, so there could be funds for the construction of both the Triborough Bridge and Queens-Midtown Tunnel.
 Queens borough president Harvey also went to the RFC to ask for funding for the bridge.
 Soon after, the RFC moved to prepare the loan for the Triborough Bridge project.
 However, when Mayor Walker resigned suddenly in September 1932, his successor Joseph V. McKee refused to seek RFC or other federal aid for the two projects, stating, "If we go to Washington for funds to complete the Triborough Bridge [...] where would we draw the line?"
 Governor Al Smith agreed, saying that such requests were unnecessary because the bridge could pay for itself.
 Harvey continued to push for federal funding for the Triborough Bridge, prioritizing its completion over other projects such as the development of Jamaica Bay in southern Queens.
 Civic groups also advocated for the city to apply for RFC funding.